 By now you should be able to recognize that working with MSSPs can provide your organization with a much more enhanced layer of security (and overall strategy) than MSPs.
 In addition to some of the basic MSSP services mentioned above, many vendors offer higher level services as follows: Vulnerability Assessment and Management, Penetration Testing, Endpoint Security Management, Forensic Analysis, Device Health Monitoring, and Software Patch Management.

 Furthermore, MSSPs take your cybersecurity efforts from reactive to proactive.
 One of the biggest trends today is that of Threat Hunting, wherein organizations partner with MSSPs to seek out and detect malicious actors based on sophisticated system monitoring and analysis of external metadata.
-Risk management is another key aspect that puts MSSPs head and shoulders about MSPs.
+Risk management is another key aspect that puts MSSPs head and shoulders above MSPs.
 As part of a larger cybersecurity strategy, your MSSP partner will help assess the risk and vulnerabilities of your systems as well as the nature of the data you need to keep secure.
 Financial services companies, for example, have different security requirements and handle different data types than healthcare companies, and MSSPs will design an approach and infrastructure best suited to specific industry standards and regulations.

 When it comes to MSP vs. MSSP, the approach that’s best for you often depends on what types of data you handle, which industry you’re in, and the stage of maturity that your cyber defenses reside.
 If you’re new to outsourced services and are looking to get up and running cheaply and quickly with a vendor, then MSPs might just be right for you.
 However, as your organization grows and matures, it’s practically inevitable that you’ll begin to consider the more advanced and proactive services that MSSPs like RSI Security offers.